Luther Dixon: Career

 Greenberg started a second record company, Wand Records, in 1961.
-Dixon wrote and produced many songs for the Wand and Scepter labels, including the 1961 Chuck Jackson single "I Don't Want to Cry", co-written by Jackson himself, which reached #36.
+Dixon wrote and produced many songs for the Wand and Scepter labels, including the 1961 Chuck Jackson single "I Don't Want to Cry", co-written by Jackson himself, which reached No. 36.
 Jimmy Reed's 1961 hit "Big Boss Man" was written by Dixon and Al Smith.
 This song was listed by the Rock and Roll Hall of Fame as one of the 500 "Songs That Shaped Rock and Roll".

 With these successes, Dixon was approached by Capitol Records to set up his own record label, Ludix Records, but Ludix was unsuccessful.
 In 1966, Dixon was producing the Platters for Musicor Records.
-Their songs "I Love You 1000 Times" (#31, 1966) and "With This Ring" (#14, 1967)—their biggest hits since leaving Mercury Records—were both produced and co-written by Dixon.
+Their songs "I Love You 1000 Times" (No. 31, 1966) and "With This Ring" (No. 14, 1967)—their biggest hits since leaving Mercury Records—were both produced and co-written by Dixon.

 By the late 1960s, Dixon's style of music had greatly faded from popular music charts.
 He received a surge of popularity after "16 Candles" was used in the 1973 George Lucas film American Graffiti, and again when the 1984 John Hughes film Sixteen Candles included a performance of the song by the Stray Cats.
 "Boys" was included in the 2009 video game The Beatles: Rock Band.
 Dixon's song "Never Let Me Go" was performed by Jane Monheit in the film adaptation of Kazuo Ishiguro's novel with same title.
 Dixon was nominated for the Songwriters Hall of Fame one week before he died.